pgorman/dangerjaunt/README.md

 The `dangerjaunt.md` Markdown text file is readable in any text editor or web browser.
 To build the book as a PDF and HTML document requires:

-- a POSIX shell (/bin/sh)
+- a POSIX shell (e.g. /bin/sh)
 - Perl 5
 - Pandoc
 - a version of LaTeX with pdfTeX

-The PDF uses the following LaTeX fonts:
+The PDF uses the following LaTeX font packages:

-- TeX Gyre Adventor (tgadventor)
-- Latin Modern Mono (lmodern)
+- The New PX Palladio clone (newpxtext, newpxmath)
 - Antykwa Toruńska (antt)

 ## Making It Your Own ##